-8.3 Are there any general practice or enforcement trends that have become apparent in Japan over the last year or so?
+9.3 Are there any general practice or enforcement trends that have become apparent in Japan over the last year or so?

-There has been a trend over the last year or so whereby

-pharmaceutical companies have developed their transparency guidelines and disclosed the amount of research and development expenditure, research grant, etc. which is paid to healthcare institutions in order to ensure transparency in the relationship with healthcare institutions.
+There has been a trend over the last year or so whereby pharmaceutical companies have developed their transparency guidelines and disclosed the amount of research and development expenditure, research grant, etc., which is paid to healthcare institutions in order to ensure transparency in the relationship with healthcare institutions.

-8.4 Has your national code been amended in order to implement the 2011 version of the EFPIA Code on the promotion of prescription-only medicines to, and interactions with, healthcare professionals and the 2011 EFPIA Code on relationships between the pharmaceutical industry and patient organisations 2011 and, if so, does the change go beyond the requirements of the EFPIA Codes or simply implement them without variation?
+9.4 Has your national code been amended in order to implement the 2013 version of the EFPIA Code on the promotion of prescription-only medicines to, and interactions with, healthcare professionals (the EFPIA HCP Code) and, if so, does the change go beyond the new requirements of the EFPIA HCP Code or simply implement it without variation?

-There is no specific national code which has been amended in order to implement the 2011 version of the EFPIA Codes.
+There is no specific national code which has been amended in order to implement the 2013 version of the EFPIA Code.